 “Have you no thoughts on the matter?”
 Blushweaver finally asked.

 “I try to avoid having thoughts.
 They lead to other thoughts, and--if you’re not careful--those lead to actions.
 Actions make you tired.
-I have this on rather good authority from someone who read it in a book once.”
+I have this on rather good authority from someone who once read it in a book.”

 Blushweaver sighed.
-“You avoid thoughts, you avoid me, you avoid effort. . .is there anything you don’t avoid?”
+“You avoid thinking, you avoid me, you avoid effort. . .is there anything you don’t avoid?”

 “Breakfast.”

 Blushweaver didn’t react to this, which Lightsong found disappointing.
 She was too focused on the King’s palace.
-Lightsong glanced to the side.
-He often tried to ignore the large black building.
-He didn’t like how it seemed to tower over him.
+Lightsong glanced to the side, studying it.
+He often tried to ignore the large black building; he didn’t like how it seemed to tower over him.

-“Perhaps you should make an exception,” Blushweaver, “and give some thought to this particular situation, my dear.
+“Perhaps you should make an exception,” Blushweaver said, “and give some thought to this particular situation.
 We have a queen now.”

 “So?
 We’ve had queens before.”

 “Never one of the Royal line,” Blushweaver said.
-“At least, there hasn’t been one since the days of Liedran.”
+“At least, there hasn’t been one since the days of Klad the Usurper.”

-Liedran.
+Klad.
 The man who had started the Manywar, the one who had used his knowledge of BioChromatic Breath to create a vast army of Lifeless and seize power in Hallandren.
 He had protected the kingdom, yet shattered it, driving the Royals into the highlands.
-They’d left both out of protest for the things the people had learned from Liedran, and for their own safety.

-But now they were back.
-One of them, at least.
+Now they were back.
+Or, at least, one of them was.

 “This is a dangerous day, Lightsong,” Blushweaver said quietly.
-“Dangerous indeed.
-What happens if that woman bears a child who isn’t Returned?”
+“What happens if that woman bears a child who isn’t Returned?”

 “Impossible,” Lightsong said.

-“Oh?”
+“Oh?
+You are that confident?”

-“Only the King can bear children, and they’re always stillborn.
-They come back Returned.”
+Lightsong nodded.
+“Of the Returned, only the God King can bear children, and they’re always stillborn.”

 Blushweaver shook her head.
-“There are. . .discrepancies in the records.
-You have to look hard to find them, but they’re there.
-Either way. . .think about it, Lightsong.
-What are we saying by working so hard to get a Royal back down here to ‘legitimize’ our throne?
+“The only word we have on that is from the palace priests themselves.
+Yet, I’ve heard of. . .discrepancies in the records.
+And, even if we don’t have to worry about that, there are plenty of other considerations.
+Why do we need a Royal to ‘legitimize’ our throne?
 Isn’t three hundred years of rule by the Court of Gods enough to make the kingdom legitimate?”

 Lightsong paused.

-“This says we still accept their authority,” Blushweaver said.
+“This marriage says that we still accept Royal authority,” Blushweaver said.
 “What happens if that king up in the highlands decides to take his kingdom back?
 Or, what happens if that queen of ours in there has a child by another man?
 Who is the heir?
 Who rules?”

-“The God King rules,” Lightsong said.
-“Everyone knows that.”
+“The God King rules.
+Everyone knows that.”

 “He didn’t rule three hundred years ago,” Blushweaver said.
 “The Royals did.
-Then, Liedran did--and after him, Susebron the First, PeaceForger.
+Then, after them, Klad did--and after him, Peacegiver.
 These things can happen quickly.
 By inviting that woman into our city, we could have initiated the end of Returned rule in Hallandren.”

+She fell silent, pensive.

-They fell silent.
-She’s planning something, Lightsong thought, looking over at the beautiful Goddess.
-It had been over twenty years since her Return--which made her modestly old, for a Returned.
+She’s planning something, Lightsong thought, studying the beautiful Goddess.
+It had been fifteen twenty years since her Return--which made her old, for a Returned.
+Old, wise, and incredibly crafty.

 Blushweaver glanced at him.
-“I don’t intend to get caught, surprised, like the Royals themselves were when Liedran seized their kingdom.
+“I don’t intend to find myself caught, surprised, like the Royals were when Klad seized their throne.
 Some of us are planning, Lightsong.
 You can join us, if you wish.”

 “Politics, my dear,” he said with a sigh.
 “You know how I loath them.”